 - a) Air-handling equipment should be accessible for the maintenance of filters, cooling coils and condensate drain pans located below the cooling coils.
 Access doors should be large and easy to open to facilitate thorough and regular maintenance. - b) If moisture is added to building ventilation air to maintain humidity levels in a designated range, humidifiers that inject steam or water vapour into central air-handling units or main supply ducts are normally used.
 Injection nozzles should not be located in air-handling unit plenums or ductwork that is insulated with internal fibrous lining.
-If the lining becomes wet, conditions conducive to the growth and spread of bio-contaminants will result.
+If the lining becomes wet, conditions conducive to the growth and spread of bio-contaminants will result. - c) HVAC systems that generate condensate or introduce liquid water into the airstream in the ducts require adequate drainage of excess water and, in some cases, a means of capturing air-entrained water droplets.
+These measures reduce the potential for bio-contaminants, including legionella, to proliferate in stagnant water and for water droplets containing bio-contaminants to be introduced into the airstream and contaminate the indoor environment.
+(See also Article 6.3.2.2.)

-The above only addresses built-in features of an HVAC system that can help to minimize the growth and spread of biocontaminants.
-Even more important than the built-in features is a program of regular maintenance and cleaning of those portions of the system where such growth is likely to occur.
+The above only addresses features of an HVAC system that can help to minimize the growth and spread of bio-contaminants.
+Even more important than these features is a program of regular maintenance and cleaning of those portions of the system where such growth is likely to occur.